viankakrisna/nwb/docs/Configuration.md

 Extra configuration to be merged into the generated Webpack configuration using [webpack-merge](https://github.com/survivejs/webpack-merge#webpack-merge---merge-designed-for-webpack) - see the [Webpack configuration docs](https://webpack.github.io/docs/configuration.html) for the available fields.

-Note that you *must* use Webpack's own config structure in this object - e.g. to add an extra loader which isn't managed by nwb's own `webpack.loaders` config, you would need to provide a list of loaders at `webpack.extra.module.loaders`.
+Note that you *must* use Webpack's own config structure in this object - e.g. to add an extra rule which isn't managed by nwb's own `webpack.rules` config, you would need to provide a list of rules at `webpack.extra.module.rules`.

 ```js
 var path = require('path')